 Picking a Machu Picchu Trail

 At the beginning, I was completely overwhelmed and most likely you’ll feel the same way.
 The ultimate goal is Machu Picchu of course but when you start researching for multi-day trek options, there are an overwhelming number of options.
 Which one is better?
 What are the differences?
-My Machu Picchu planning guide goes into this in detail but in the end we went with the classic Inca Trail hike.
+My Machu Picchu planning guide goes through the top choices and my Machu Picchu hike breakdown delves deeper but in the end we went with the classic Inca Trail hike.
 It came down to the fact that the Inca Trail is the only one where you literally hike into Machu Picchu through the Sun Gate while all other hikes end in Aguas Caliente which forces you to take the bus up with all the other tourists.

 After a ton of research and back and forth, we landed with Alpaca Expeditions.
 I remember reading a ton of reviews and honestly, all the trekking companies were respectable and I’m sure we would’ve been fine with any one of them.
 While I hate to say it, TripAdvisor was the ultimate deciding factor where it came down to positive reviews, price, and the fact that they’re a local company and treat their porters and guides extremely well.